• Skip to primary navigation

 • Baking powder: This helps the cookies rise ever so slightly meaning the cookie crumb is light.

-• Raspberry jam: The vital ingredient here with no recommendation to substitute, though you can opt to use a different jam, if you prefer!
+• Raspberry jam: The traditional flavor to use, though, you can opt to use a different jam, if you prefer!

 See recipe card for quantities.